muturi-cyber/-CULINARY-CONNECT/README.md

 ## MODELING

-1.RECOMMENDATION SYSTEM
+1. RECOMMENDATION SYSTEM

 Objective:

 Provide personalized recipe suggestions to users based on preference, past interactions or similarities.

-Modelling Techinques used:
+Modelling Techniques used:

 Content-Based Filtering:
 It utilizes TF-IDF or cosine similarity to recommend recipes based on ingredient overlap.

 Collaborative Filtering:
-Leverages user item interaction matrix for personalized suggestions.
+Leverages user-item interaction matrix for personalized suggestions.

 Evaluation Metrics:

-Precision, Recall,RMSE and MAE to measure the recommendation quality and relevance.
+Precision, Recall, RMSE and MAE to measure the recommendation quality and relevance.

-2.SENTIMENTAL ANALYSIS MODEL
+2. SENTIMENTAL ANALYSIS MODEL

 Objective:
-Classify user reiviews into positive,neutral or negative sentiments,to understand user preferences and improve engagement
+Classify user reviews into positive,n eutral or negative sentiments, to understand user preferences and improve engagement

-Modelling Techniques Used:
+Modeling Techniques Used:
 Data Preprocessing:
-Cleaning text data by removing stopwords, punctuation and special characters.
+Cleaning text data by removing stopwords, punctuation, and special characters.
 Tokenization and vectorization using TF-IDF or Word Embeddings for feature extraction.

 Model Selection and Training:
 Naive Bayes: It is effective  for text classification based on word frequency.
-Logisitic Regression: It’s used to predict the sentiment category.
+Logistic Regression: It’s used to predict the sentiment category.
 Support Vector Machines: It’s suitable for high dimensional sentiment classification tasks.

 Evaluation Metrics:
-Accuracy, Precision, Recall and F1-score to assess model performance.
+Accuracy, Precision, Recall ,and F1-score to assess model performance.

 ---